emmhh/capstone-project-unreal-estate/unreal_estate/Readme.md

 ## FRONTEND
 1. Go to client folder `cd unreal_estate/client`
 2. Install related packages `npm install`
+3. need to run "npm install --save react-geocode" to get proerty reommendation work on homepage.
 3. Build react app `npm build` (all npm commands can be found in package.json)

 *If you run `npm start` it will start react server but then BACKEND and FRONTEND will have different ports*